 Note to “Sick of this Moron!”—Please see the “Etiquette Note” at the top of this comment section.
 We’re happy to engage with you in constructive dialogue in order to clarify the facts of this issue.

 The gist of your comment was the question, “What laws have been broken by The Homestead?”
-It seems to be agreed by DEQ, NPS, etc., that drifting of spray mist over the boundary and into the surrounding park area is prohibited.
+It’s agreed by DEQ, NPS, etc., that drifting of spray mist over the boundary and into the surrounding park area is illegal.
 Based on numerous documented observations and video, this is clearly happening with some regularity.

 It’s also illegal for the sewage system to constitute a “nuisance”.
 “Nuisance” is legally defined as something that deprives someone of full use & enjoyment of their property.
 Because of the periodic drifting of spray into park lands, they’ve had to be closed to their owners, the public.
-We believe that this is an illegal nuisance.
+This is an illegal nuisance.

 Please share any differing views you may have about this.
 We’re all capable of mistakes and misunderstanding, so all views are welcome as we attempt to sort this all out.